kjk/common/siser/readme.md

 code: 200
 ```

-Here's what and why:
+Explanation:
 * `61` is the size of the data.
 This allows us to read the exact number of bytes in the record
 * `1553488435903` is a timestamp which is Unix epoch time in milliseconds (more precision than standard Unix time which is in seconds)
-* `httplog` is optional name of the record.
-This allows you to easily write multiple types of records to a file
+* `httplog` is optional name of the record so that we can write many types of records to the same file

 To read all records from the file:
 ```go